MarioLegenda/lucy/README.md

 #### Callable validation

-If you would like a specific validation on a certain element, you can use a callable validators.
+If you would like a specific custom validation on a certain element, you can use a callable validators.
 Those validators accept a closure (anonymous function) and pass the node name and the current *Lucy* object.

 ```
-$lucy->applyCallback('configuration, function($nodeName, Lucy $lucy) {
+$lucy->applyCallback(['configuration'], function($nodeName, Lucy $lucy) {
     // $nodeName in this example is 'configuration' and
     // $lucy object can validate 'configuration' entry